Omni Router Usage#

 Request Diagnostics#

-Routed responses include:
+Routed HTTP responses include:

 • X-SGLang-Omni-Worker: selected worker ID